Get-Your/Get-Your/README.md

     It's set up so that `user_id` can be used to connect tables, but no specific names are available.

     a.
-Create

-        Create an analytics user role (named `analytics_role`, for use with reporting and analytics) without login privileges.
+Create an analytics user role (named `analytics_role`, for use with reporting and analytics) without login privileges

         CREATE ROLE analytics_role INHERIT;